righteousgambit/quiet-riot/README.md

 *~1100 API calls/check per second in perpetuity per account and never repeating a guessed Account ID

-*Author's Note (10/28/2021): * While not quite ready for release - a wordlist can be fed to enumeration/loadbalancer.py after updating enumeration/snsenum.py and enumeration/ecrpubenum.py with resources you own and you should be able to return valid principals from your list @ valid_principals.txt in the local directory where you run the tool.

 ## Potential Supported Services

 | # | AWS Service | Description | API Limits | Resource Pricing | Enumeration Capability |